 Growth is inevitable.
-Pine Islanders recognize that as a fact of life, but they seek a kind of responsible growth that preserves and enhances the best features of Greater Pine Island.
+Pine Islanders recognize that as a fact of life, but they seek a kind of responsible growth that preserves and enhances the best features of Greater Pine Island, features that make it unique among these United States.